postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 ### Hardware

 #### Client
 The client was a `c5n.4xlarge` box on EC2.
 We chose the `c5n` class to have the 100 GBit NIC, since we wanted it to saturate our network as much as possible.
-Thousands of clients were simulated using [`pgbench`](https://www.postgresql.org/docs/current/pgbench.html) with `-c n` where `n` is the number of clients.
+Thousands of clients were simulated using [`pgbench`](https://www.postgresql.org/docs/current/pgbench.html).

 #### PgCat Pooler
 PgCat, written in asynchronous Rust, was running on `c5.xlarge` machines (4 vCPUs, 8GB RAM) with 4 Tokio workers.
 We used between 1 and 35 machines, and scaled them in increments of 5-20 at a time.